2016 Weekend Cheese Making Workshops

 Special Update: along with many other gourmet artisan cheeses sampled after the workshop, enjoy a sample tasting of Hooks Cheese Co.
 20 year old cheddar.
 This is very special, since the entire batch of cheddar was quite limited and rare.
 Selling for $209.00 per pound, we were luck to aquire one pound, since it sold out in a few days after its release.

-Four spaces still available.
+Twelve spaces available.

 Register now and save $100.
 Use Coupon Code earlybird at Checkout.